leocas91/Italian_School_Analysis/README.md

 ![ER-diagram](assets/scuola_ER_diagram.png)

 Here below I report the SQL code used but you can also check it the "SQL Load" folder.
-You can skip this part and go to the next paragraph if you are not interested.
+You can skip this part and go to the [analysis](#1---fixed-term-vs-permanent-contract-teachers) if you are not interested.

 Creation of the postgreSQL database after connecting VS Code with Postgres:
 ```sql